princelau/beobletest/README.md

 Comes complete with error alerts if something goes wrong and code comments.

 Reusable card created with max width of 600px and min width of 375px (mobile) with a breakpoint of 576px.

+> I am using node version v17.9.1, npm version 8.11.0.
+But I believe it should work with other versions.